-In February 2016, Bralorne, in conjunction with North Island College, the government and First Nations completed a 4 month long underground mining fundamentals educational cohort for 12 students from St'at'imc First Nation communities around Lillooet.
-Following three months of classroom instruction, Bralorne provided support and access to the mine site for hands-on training.
-All 12 students graduated the program with a number of industry certification tickets which will help towards Bralorne's long-term goal of enhancing the local labour force.
-The Company is maintaining open lines of communication with First Nations communities, and management continues its efforts to build meaningful positive relationships with its stakeholders.
+In February 2016, Bralorne, in conjunction with North Island College, the B.C. government and First Nations completed an educational cohort to provide basic mining training for members of the St'at'imc First Nation in Lillooet.
+Bralorne provided support and access to the mine site for hands-on training.
+The Company is maintaining open lines of communication with First Nations communities, and management continues its efforts to build meaningful positive relationships with its stakeholders

 Avino's Bralorne Mine project is under the supervision of Fred Sveinson, B.A., B.Sc., P.Eng, a qualified person ("QP") within the context of National Instrument 43-101.
 Mr. Sveinson has reviewed and approved all the applicable technical data herein.